-In mid-2010, I found myself without a foothold in the journey of my life.
-I sought for a meaningful education and a need for housing in my hometown, Copenhagen.
-Repeated failure fighting for permanent residence, as many local Copenhageners are, weight my knees and my eyes further down than ever.
+In mid-2010, I found myself with no foothold and no viable path on the life journey.
+In the search for a meaningful education.
+In constant search of a sustainable housing situation in Copenhagen!
+A struggle for permanent residence many young people are repeatedly plunged into, lowered with repeated defeats, my knees and my gaze in contempt of the housing market and rent prices.
 My spirit of luck was satiated with days, and I decided to go away for a while.
 What started as rootlessness would later prove to be my educational rite of passage.

 Hitchhicking with my skateboard and a list of acquaintances in Germany, I went along the motorways.
 Leberwurst, Käsebrot and family I never knew were now a viable, however uncertain and thrilling, way of life.
-After visiting many wonderful places, I found something that by instinct caught my attention in the town of Jena.
+After visiting many lovely places, it was during my stay with acquaintances in Jena that something new caught my attention.

 When I entered the door of Mr. and Mrs. Bullmanns factory, a strong stocky man with a fixed gaze and 12-inch stainless steel scissors at hand came swinging through the door.
 There had to be taken care of things was the attitude.
 He marched right past me and into another room, where I could catch a glimpse of a band saw at full tilt.
 “Wir haben besuch” he mentioned in passing.
+Meaning ‘visitors here’.
 I waited right there.
 “Grussgott” a lady came out of another door, and looked at my skateboard, my backpack and my windblown hair.
-“Ha-hello” I spoke.
-“Ich bin Silas Gärtner, wir haben im Telefon geschprochen.”
-I said a bit more confidently then to start with.
-Now she smiled: “Gut, Mr. Gärtner und was wollen Sie ganz genau?
-Ich habe verstehen Sie wollen Mützen machen lernen?”

 I explained that it was just what I wanted: I wanted to learn how to make hats.
 We talked a while about my trip, my skills and experience with sewing machines.
-I told that threading a needle was not unknown to me, I was adept with most other tools, but I had never worked on industrial sewing machines.
-Mr. And Mrs. Bullmann listened.
-Mr. Bullmann said: “Yes that’s very fine, but if you want to learn how to make hats, you’re not going to learn it in a month or six months.”
+I told that threading a needle was not unknown to me.
+Besides, I was adept with most other tools, but I had never worked on industrial sewing machines.
+Mr. and Mrs. Bullmann listened.

 Mr. Bullmann was factory-owner of the old type.
 There had to be productivity and the wheels had to keep turning.
 He was a skilled tailor specializing in headgear and things had to be created perfectly or “Pico bello” as he often said.